-Attacks have crippled the supply chains of many organizations, impacted our daily lives and productivity, and have hurt commerce more than ever before.
+Attacks have targeted the supply chains of many organizations, including governments, impacted our daily lives and productivity, and have hurt commerce more than ever before.
 This is no longer a fight for just IT teams, chief information security officers, and others in the cybersecurity field—this is personal.
 With much of the workforce working remotely as well as continued virtual learning, each and every one of us is now a conduit for an attack.
 For organizations of all sizes down to individual end users like you, cybercrime remains a clear and present danger.
 But it’s not as bleak as it might seem; law enforcement and cyber defenders are collaborating and working diligently behind the scenes to detect and respond to all kinds of threats, but we need your help.
 Now is the time for everyone to roll up their sleeves and join the fight against cybercrime.

 Cybercrime has become big business, replete with call centers that assist their victims to pay ransoms, tech support, affiliates who move and launder money, and those who manage forums on the Dark Web to create and sell code.
 Take for example ransomware-as-a-service (RaaS), a subscription-based model that allows partners (affiliates) to use ransomware tools that have already been developed by someone else to execute attacks.
 The affiliates earn a percentage of the profits sometimes up to 80% if the attack is successful, and everybody else gets their cut.
 The booming cybercrime ecosystem has therefore grown into its own supply chain, generating more than a trillion dollars of revenue every year.
 And that supply chain is growing as well, because the bad actors are getting better funded, they are using new elements and service models, and they keep changing their tactics and upping the game.